spencerimp/minimal-mistakes/_pages/about.md

 description: ""
 permalink: /about/
 ---
-Hi, My name is YuanChing Teng, but I prefer you call me Spencer.
+Hi, My name is YuanChing Teng, but I prefer **Spencer**.
 I was born and raised in Taiwan and had worked as a full-time research assistant at [MACLab](http://mac.citi.sinica.edu.tw/), one of the best music information retrieval labs in Taiwan, for three years.
 My jobs included machine learning and a bit signal processing and the biggest project was a context-aware music recommendation prototype for mobile devices.

  In 2014 I came to Denmark for my Master degree at the University of Copenhagen.
 My thesis is a 3D medical image segmentation pipeline using deep convolutional neural networks (CNNs).

-After graduation I had work at a research-based company, [Biomediq A/S](http://www.biomediq.com/) for six months to continue my work in deep learning for medical imaging analysis.
+After graduation I had worked at a research-based company, [Biomediq A/S](http://www.biomediq.com/) for six months to continue my work in deep learning for medical imaging analysis.
 Now I am a part-time freelancer on Upwork and provide customers machine learning based solutions while seeking for a full-time position as a data scientist/engineer.

 If you want to know about me a bit more, you could try